monopolyroku/monopolyroku/README.md

-# I m Colin frfrfr
+# I m Col or u can call me En
 Hello there, thank you for visiting.
 I use my github as an archive for coding projects and wtv.

 ## Software skillsets 🛠️